mxashlynn/Parquet/Documentation/Parquet_API.md

 | inRow | [CsvHelper.IWriterRow](#T-CsvHelper-IWriterRow 'CsvHelper.IWriterRow') | The current context and configuration. |
 | inMemberMapData | [CsvHelper.Configuration.MemberMapData](#T-CsvHelper-Configuration-MemberMapData 'CsvHelper.Configuration.MemberMapData') | Mapping info for a member to a CSV field or property. |

-<a name='M-ParquetClassLibrary-Parquets-ParquetStack-Equals-ParquetClassLibrary-Parquets-ParquetStack-'></a>
+<a name='M-ParquetClassLibrary-Parquets-ParquetPack-Equals-ParquetClassLibrary-Parquets-ParquetPack-'></a>
 ### Equals(inStack) `method`

 ##### Summary

-Determines whether the specified [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') is equal to the current [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack').
+Determines whether the specified [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack') is equal to the current [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack').

 ##### Returns